oxsecurity/MaskerLogger/README.md

  logger.addHandler(handler)
  ```
 ## The Config File

-Here all the magic happen!
+Here's where the magic happens!
-We based our tool on the great Gitleaks tool, and we are using their default config.
+Our tool is built upon the powerful Gitleaks tool,
+leveraging its default configuration to scan for sensitive data leaks in repositories.
-Default config can be found [here](https://github.com/gitleaks/gitleaks/blob/master/config/gitleaks.toml)
+You can find the default configuration [here](https://github.com/gitleaks/gitleaks/blob/master/config/gitleaks.toml)

 Good luck!